hightouchio/passage/README.md

 ## Testing
 Go unit tests can be run with `make test`.

-There is an end-to-end test of both Standard and Reverse tunnels, using Docker networks to simulate network isolation, and docker compose for orchestration, that can be run with `make test-e2e`.
+There is an end-to-end test of both Normal and Reverse tunnels, using Docker networks to simulate network isolation, and docker compose for orchestration, that can be run with `make test-e2e`.